GandhiCloudLab/devsecops-trivy/readme.md

 4. Password details to Login into IBM Cloud Container Registry.

-5. Image details of the of the `trivy`
+5. Image details of the `trivy` from input param.

-6. Name of the step
+6. Name of the step.

 7. Registry URL and user details to login into IBM Cloud Container Registry by trivy.